Alleviating the cosmological constant problem from particle production: Coincidence and fine-tuning problems

-The above-developed strategy is proposing a mechanism of vacuum energy cancellation, showing that the vacuum energy lost can \emph{transform} into geometric particles.
-Since dark matter is due to the coupling between inflaton and curvature (at a perturbative level) we discuss about geometric particles.
-Moreover, since we expect collective behavior of such particles, that turn out to be stable throughout the universe evolution, we propose quasi-particle constituents \cite{BLM}.
+The above-developed strategy is proposing a toy model mechanism that transforms vacuum energy into particles.
+Since dark matter here arises from the coupling between inflaton and curvature, at a perturbative level, we baptized it as due to geometric particles, whose collective behavior turns out to be stable throughout the universe evolution, having therefore quasi-particle constituents, as argued in Ref. \cite{BLM}.

-In view of this, we here focus on the universe dynamics and we show how to obtain a heuristic argument to solve the coincidence and fine-tuning problems plaguing the standard cosmological background model.
+In view of this, we here focus on the universe dynamics and we show how to obtain a heuristic argument to alleviate the coincidence and fine-tuning problems plaguing the standard cosmological background model.
 To do so, since we have assumed continuity between the inhomogeneous and homogeneous epochs, \textit{i.e.}, the cosmic dynamics is smooth and no discontinuities are expected, we can proceed as schematically listed below.

 \begin{itemize} \item[--] We ask that, in addition to continuity between epochs, the Israel--Darmois junction conditions hold \cite{referenza12}.
 These conditions require that, on the spacelike hypersurface representing the junction time, the two metric tensors induced by each universe coincide, as well as the two extrinsic curvatures (see also \cite[\S 21.13]{MTW}). \item[--] For each metric, namely for the homogeneous and inhomogeneous spacetime, we evaluate the corresponding energy and pressure.
 We call them $\rho_{1;2}$ and $P_{1;2}$, where conventionally we refer to subscripts $1;2$ as inhomogeneous and homogeneous metrics, respectively. \item[--] Since the overall energy is conserved by construction, we calculate the \emph{pressure jump}, \textit{i.e.}, the difference $P^{(1)}-P^{(2)}$.
 If the latter would be proportional to the critical density of the universe today, or smaller, then the energy transformed into geometric particles leaves the pressure magnitude today of the same order of current observations. \end{itemize}